 Northern California hidden gems to put on your summer bucket list.
-Discover some of most interesting places to visit in NorCal, not on the usual tourist itinerary.
+Discover some of the most interesting places to visit in NorCal, not on the usual tourist itinerary.
 Natural wonders, secluded parks, historic landmarks, and even an African Wildlife adventure.
 How many of these hidden gems have you visited?

 Harley Farms produce four types of fresh goat milk cheese.
 Samples are available at the farm store along with mini, medium and large rounds of cheese for sale.
 If you just drive to the farm you can browse through the store, view the goats and llamas in the main corral.
 For a more in-depth farm, tour reservations are required.
 Pescadero, CA.

 Roughly 20 miles north of San Francisco, China Camp State Park rests on the San Pedro Peninsula in San Rafael, California.
 History buffs will appreciate the historic China Camp Village while mountain bikers and hikers will enjoy exploring more than 1,600 acres of parkland.

 Locke came to be in 1915.
 It is a town that was built by Chinese for the Chinese population of workers after many were displaced as a result of a fire in nearby Walnut Grove.
 The entire town of Locke is a historical site even though it is home to many people.
 There is a visitor center, some interesting shops, and a couple of good restaurants.

 Way off the beaten path at an elevation of 10,000 feet the Ancient Bristlecone Pine Forest overlooks the Sierra Nevada mountains.
-The strangely appealing beauty of these trees makes the Ancient Bristlecone Pine Forest a favorite spot for photographers and painters, but it is equally enjoyed by hikers and campers.
+The strangely appealing beauty of these trees makes the Ancient Bristlecone Pine Forest a favorite hidden spot for photographers and painters, but it is equally enjoyed by hikers and campers.